India and the United Nations: Peacekeeping

 In service to the United Nations, Satish Nambiar was appointed as 1st Force Commander and Head of Mission of UNPROFOR and Jai Shanker Menon as Head of Mission and Force Commander of United Nations Disengagement Observer Force.

 According to UN estimates, India is currently the fourth-largest police-contributing country with 1,009 officers, and the third-largest contributor of female police officers.

 As of February 2017, 163 Indians have been killed while serving in UN peacekeeping operations.

-As of 16 April 2019, the United Nations had arrears of USD 38 million to India for its troop contributions.
+As of 16 April 2019, the United Nations had arrears of US$38 million to India for its troop contributions.

+In 2023, India contribute 6073 (5946 male and 127 female) personnel in UN peacekeeping mission.
+Almost double than all five permanent members of UNSC.

 Initiatives

 International Yoga Day

 On 11 December 2014, the United Nations General Assembly adopted without a vote a resolution commemorating 21 June as the International Yoga Day, recognising the holistic benefits of this timeless practice and its inherent compatibility with the principles and values of the United Nations.

 Plea for International Equality Day

 In 2016, with focus on combating inequalities to achieve Sustainable Development Goals, B. R. Ambedkar's birth anniversary was observed at the United Nations for the first time.
 India has made a plea to declare April 14 as International Equality Day.